 I am pleased to join the Court's opinion.
 I write separately only to underscore that lower courts should handle Rogers v.
 Grimaldi, 875 F. 2d 994 (CA2 1989), with care.
 Today, the Court rightly concludes that, even taken on its own terms, Rogers does not apply to cases like the one before us.
 But in doing so, we necessarily leave much about Rogers unaddressed.
 For example, it is not entirely clear where the Rogers test comes from-is it commanded by the First Amendment, or is it merely gloss on the Lanham Act, perhaps inspired by constitutional-avoidance doctrine?
 Id., at 998.
-For another thing, it is not obvious that Rogers is correct in all its particulars All this remains for resolution another day, and lower courts should be attuned to that fact.
+For another thing, it is not obvious that Rogers is correct in all its particulars ....
+All this remains for resolution another day, and lower courts should be attuned to that fact.

 1. What is the difference between use to indicate source, in the Court's view, and use for some other purpose?
 The Court holds that source indication is distinct from other expressive purposes, even though (or perhaps because) trademarks are often expressive.
 If Rogers survives, it applies only when uses are not source-indicating.
 This would seem to suggest that, absent Rogers, non-source-indicating uses can infringe trademark rights-otherwise Rogers would never be needed.
-Can you identify examples of infringing, non-source-identifying uses?
+Can you identify examples of infringing, non-source-identifying uses in the cases we've looked at?

-2. Is there a difference between trading on a trademark owner's goodwill and referring to a trademark owner in order to add meaning?
+2. Is there a difference between source-identifying use that trades on a trademark owner's goodwill and referring to a trademark owner in order to add meaning?
 For example, was the movie Ginger and Fred exploiting Ginger Rogers's goodwill, or are some references not sufficient to count as exploiting goodwill?
 Does the Court's discussion of the difference between using a Louis Vuitton knockoff in a movie to show what kind of person a particular character is and using a similar trade dress to sell actual luggage shed any light on this question?

 3. Under Jack Daniel's, what should a court do when a defendant raises Rogers in response to a claim of sponsorship, endorsement, affiliation, or initial interest confusion?
 Are those the same as "source" confusion?
 The Court indicates that the confusion requirement provides all the protection for free expression that is needed.
 Even if that is true of source confusion, is that also true of sponsorship, endorsement, affiliation, or initial interest confusion?
+See, e.g., Hara v.
+Netflix, Inc., 2023 WL 6812769 (C.D.
+Cal.
+Aug.
+23, 2023) (plaintiff, a well-known drag queen in Hollywood who hosts events in LA and West Hollywood, sued defendants over their animated TV series based in West Hollywood which allegedly misappropriated plaintiff's name, image, and/or likeness in one episode and a promotional teaser).